 Located in Rapid City, Michigan, Silver Muzzle Cottage is a rescue and hospice home for senior dogs in need.
 Silver Muzzle Cottage also works with fosters and adopters for old dogs who don’t need as much medical care.

-They take dogs that are age ten and older or pups with severe medical conditions.
+They take dogs who are age ten and older or pups with severe medical conditions.
 Volunteers help out at the facility, giving the pups plenty of love and human interaction.

 3. The House With A Heart

-The House With A Heart in Gathersburg, Maryland cares ford dogs and a few cats in their multi-room house complete with doggy doors and a yard area for the pups to roam.
+The House With A Heart in Gathersburg, Maryland cares for dogs and a few cats in their multi-room house complete with doggy doors and a yard area for the pups to roam.